opencv/opencv/modules/imgproc/doc/feature_detection.rst

 **Note**: If the function is called with different values ``A`` and ``B`` of the parameter ``qualityLevel`` , and ``A`` > {B}, the vector of returned corners with ``qualityLevel=A`` will be the prefix of the output vector with ``qualityLevel=B`` .

-See Also: :cpp:func:`cornerMinEigenVal`,
+See Also: :ocv:func:`cornerMinEigenVal`,
-:cpp:func:`cornerHarris`,
+:ocv:func:`cornerHarris`,
-:cpp:func:`calcOpticalFlowPyrLK`,
+:ocv:func:`calcOpticalFlowPyrLK`,
-:cpp:func:`estimateRigidMotion`,
+:ocv:func:`estimateRigidMotion`,
-:cpp:func:`PlanarObjectDetector`,
+:ocv:func:`PlanarObjectDetector`,
-:cpp:func:`OneWayDescriptor`
+:ocv:func:`OneWayDescriptor`

 .. index:: HoughCircles

 HoughCircles
 ------------

-.. cpp:function:: void HoughCircles( InputArray image, OutputArray circles, int method, double dp, double minDist, double param1=100, double param2=100, int minRadius=0, int maxRadius=0 )
+.. ocv:function:: void HoughCircles( InputArray image, OutputArray circles, int method, double dp, double minDist, double param1=100, double param2=100, int minRadius=0, int maxRadius=0 )

     Finds circles in a grayscale image using the Hough transform.